DevHamburg/aclue-angular-training/TASKS.md

 What means the <b>!</b> attribute

 - non-null assertion
 - The exclamation mark (non-null assertion) operator removes null and undefined from the type of an expression.
-It is used when we we know that a variable that TypeScript thinks could be null or undefined actually isn't.
+It is used when we know that a variable wich TypeScript thinks could be null or undefined actually isn't.

 What means the <b>?</b> attribute